Asif-Iqbal-Bhatti/Nudge-Elastic-band-VASP/README.md

-# Nudge-Elastic-band to calculate Peierls barrier
+# Nudge Elastic band | Drag Method to calculate Peierls barrier

 NB: The settings for the NEB calculations can be tricky at times therefore, caution should be taken while using the provided code.